instructure/test_advisory_board/pact/ruby/README.md

 5. Now observe Pact's auto-generated logs for the provider: `./provider/log/`

-Because we don't have a running database, the pact verification will fail.
-That's OK.
-Check out the helpful error output in the console!
-Pact is pretty awesome.

 This is useful too: `./provider/reports/pacts/help.md`.

 ## Learning Exercises

 Open `./provider/quiz_api.rb`.
 See the two defined routes?
 Try adding an RSpec specification to the consumer that will generate a pact against the `/` route.
-You can get this one to pass without a running database.

 ## Additional Info